njgeorge000158/The-VBA-of-Wall-Street/README.TECHNICAL.md

 ----

 The VBA module for this stock analysis is in the file, stock_analysis_macro.bas, which has been loaded and run in the following macro-enabled Excel Workbooks: stock_data_2018.xlsm, stock_data_2019.xlsm, and stock_data_2020.xlsm.
 The Excel Workbook used for testing, alphabetical_testing_complete.xlsm, also contains this VBA module.
-The Images folder includes images of summary and analysis results; and the Resources folder contains the unprocessed starter Excel Workbooks, alphabetical_testing_unprocessed.xlsx and multiple_year_stock_unprocessed.xlsx.
+The folder, images, includes images of summary and analysis results; and the folder, resources, contains the unprocessed starter Excel Workbooks, alphabetical_testing_unprocessed.xlsx and multiple_year_stock_unprocessed.xlsx.

 ----